spring-cloud/spring-cloud-dataflow-acceptance-tests/README.md

 This project installs Spring Cloud Dataflow to cloudfoundry environments and executes a series of integration tests deploying streams and tasks in different scenarios.

 ## NOTE:
-Currently, these shell scripts are used only to test Cloud Foundry environments, K8s acceptance tests use GH Actions in the [spring-cloud-dataflow](https://github.com/spring-cloud/spring-cloud-dataflow) repository.
+Currently, this repo is used only to test Cloud Foundry environments, K8s acceptance tests use GH Actions in the [spring-cloud-dataflow](https://github.com/spring-cloud/spring-cloud-dataflow) repository.
 The java test code here is the same used by the K8s build.